cami-rs/cami/README.md

 comparison](https://doc.rust-lang.org/nightly/core/cmp/trait.Ord.html#lexicographical-comparison).

 Beneficial only if the items being compared/stored in the same container are not of the same size.
-Hence not suitable for items, or their fields, of fixed size, like `sha256/other` hashes, UUID's, fixed-length usernames...
+Hence NOT suitable for items, or their fields, of fixed size, like `sha256/other` hashes, UUID's, fixed-length usernames, condensed dates/timestamps...

 ## HashMap/HashSet items

 This comparison doesn't give as much benefit for `HashMap` & `HashSet` (because those use `Hash` for determining the buckets).
 But it can speed up comparison of keys in the same bucket (with the same hash).
-And, since `HashMap` & `HashSet` don't keep/guarantee any order, using `camigo` makes transition/backwards compatibility easier.
+And, since `HashMap` & `HashSet` don't keep/guarantee any order, using `cami` makes transition/backwards compatibility easier.

 ## BTreeMap/BTreeSet items